Biel's euphoria meets Bern's gloom

 The coach is thinking, for example, of the goals by Alan Virginius and Christian Fassnacht in the first half or Chris Bedia and Lukasz Lakomy in the second half and extra time respectively.
 He could not blame his team, especially as they had also stormed forward in the 120th minute while short-handed and tried to create something.
 "But this defeat catapults us back to the time before Christmas."

 At that time, Contini had just become YB coach.
 However, he had of course noticed how insecure, lacking in concept and harmless the Bernese had been at times in the first half of the season.
 Bern thought they had overcome this phase.
 For a short time, dreams of championship glory were rekindled under the arbors.
-However, with an eight-point deficit to FC Basel with five rounds to go, these dreams have vanished into thin air, meaning that it now seems more realistic that YB will once again experience a year without a title.
+However, with an eight-point deficit to FC Basel with five rounds to go, these dreams have vanished into thin air, meaning that it now seems more realistic that YB will have to endure another year without a title.
 "It's a blow that we have to recover from, but we still have goals in the championship and want to finish well."

 The fans' abuse